 Well if you can mess up a Han Solo movie you can mess up anything.
-While Solo wasn’t a complete disaster it wasn’t as good as Rogue 1 or Revenge of the Sith.
+Solo is a complete disaster it isn’t as good as mediocre Rogue 1 or close to Revenge of the Sith.
 In general the movies are trending down.
 I have a few theories about exactly why this is happening.

 Here’s my take on how these movies have gotten to the point making a good one is not likely at all-

 The Wrong Movies Made MUCH More Money

 Biggest Single Problem – The Phantom Menace is the highest grossing movie.
 That means every movie since has had elements of this huge fail thrown in.
 They think their giving the people what they want.
 It’s just because the price of movie tickets had hit an all time high (and has not gone up much since) around the time the movie came out AND the Star Wars Mandela Effect (more on that later)

 Update- Terrible Last Jedi made a bunch of money and has solid rotten tomato numbers.
 Meanwhile people regard The Rise of Skywalker as a Botched Apology that derails immediately into a Rocky Horror-type view with a far less impressive box office.

 Return of the Jedi is probably the highest grossing of the original trilogy in initial releases for all the obvious reasons.
 ROTJ is so flawed the Ret-Conning starts pretty quickly.
 Its probably the most re-made of the original movies too.
 This leads to a lot of problems.
 Lucas keeps helicoptering back to do a little more here and there.